Huerte/Gitomation/Inspirational_Quote.md

 ### "One of the most difficult things is not to change society - but to change yourself." - Nelson Mandela
 ### "It is well known that those who do not trust themselves never trust others." - Alfred Adler
 ### "It's what you do in the present that will redeem the past and thereby change the future." - Paulo Coelho
+### "The greatest gift that you can give to others is the gift of unconditional love and acceptance." - Brian Tracy